The characters of Super Robot Monkey Team Hyperforce Go!.

 - Red Eyes, Take Warning

-- Sixth Ranger Traitor: He was originally The Sixth Monkey and the leader of the Hyperforce before Chiro, but the team had to get rid of him because he turned evil.
+- Sixth Ranger Traitor: He was originally The Sixth Monkey and the leader of the Hyperforce before Chiro, but the team had to get rid of him because he betrayed them for Skeleton King.

 - Smug Snake: Treats everyone like they're beneath him; Chiro is inferior and the monkey robots are mere tools.